ChowdhurySalehaFerdowsy/Implementing-Real-time-Internet-of-Things-IoT-Data-Streaming-with-Azure-Stream-Analytics/readme.md

 ![System Diagram](images/system-model.png)

-## Acknowledgments
+## Acknowledgment

-I would like to express my gratitude to Professor Dr. Mohamed Ramy for his valuable teaching, guidance, and the foundational code provided during the real-time data course.
+I would like to express my gratitude to Professor Dr. Mohamed Ramy for his valuable teaching, guidance, and the foundational code provided during the 'Remote data and real-time application' course.